Big Oil In The Climate Leadership Council: It's About More Than Just The Gas

 Oil companies are also putting money into green energy technologies, including solar, wind and biofuels.
 Exxon recently announced a major scientific breakthrough in its effort to commercialize algae-based biofuels."

 An article in Nature published earlier this year points out that the carbon tax would "hit coal users the hardest, followed by oil and natural gas users."
-A Chicago Tribune editorial argues that
+A Chicago Tribune editorial argues that:

 "Making fossil fuels more expensive would stimulate conservation, speed the shift of power plants from coal to natural gas and make renewable fuels more price-competitive.
 The result would be a steady reduction in carbon emissions, which in turn would put a brake on global warming."

-The general consensus in the comments to Seeking Alpha's own piece on the advertisement has a similar perspective, with the most-liked reply (by user fhbecker) stating that "think XOM, TOT, RDS & BP will profit by replacing more world wide coal usage with natural gas.
+The general consensus in the comments to Seeking Alpha's own piece on the advertisement has a similar perspective, with the most-liked reply (by user fhbecker) stating that "think XOM, TOT, RDS & BP will profit by replacing more worldwide coal usage with natural gas.
 Perhaps a good outcome."

 The carbon border adjustment

 Natural gas would certainly be expected to increase its market share under a carbon tax, at least during the initial years of the program.
 I note that none of the country's independent shale gas producers are listed as founding members, however, which leads me to believe that the real motivation behind the majors' memberships is in the details of the plan.
-Specifically, I refer to the fourth pillar of the ad's "carbon dividends program", which calls for "border carbon adjustments to level the playing field and promote American competitiveness."
+Specifically, I refer to the fourth pillar of the ad's "carbon dividends program," which calls for "border carbon adjustments to level the playing field and promote American competitiveness."

 The term "border carbon adjustment" is a euphemism for an import tariff that is applied based on the carbon footprint of imported goods.
 An important concern with any type of carbon constraining program, whether a carbon price via cap-and-trade or a carbon tax, is that of carbon leakage.
 Carbon leakage occurs when manufacturers in a carbon-restricted economy move overseas to a less-regulated economy.
 A prominent historical example is that of the leakage that has flowed from the European Union under its Emissions Trading Scheme to China.
 Leakage can even cause global carbon emissions to increase if manufacturing leaves an efficient sector for a less-efficient sector (again, the EU to China).
 Adding insult to injury, many of the manufactured goods are then exported to the country in which they were made pre-leakage.